 Our voice consists of a spectrum of sound frequencies from a few hertz to many tens of kilohertz.
-The Hertz is unit of measure for the number of times per second an object or electric signal oscillates.
+The Hertz is the unit of measurement for the number of times per second, an object or electric signal oscillates.
 However the human brain can still decipher words and music even when a large part of this spectrum is missing.
 CD quality music restricts the highest frequency to around 24 kilohertz and we find this perfectly acceptable.
-The telephone network makes use of this human ability by further restricting the bandwidth from 300 Hertz to 3400 Hertz.
+The telephone network makes use of this human ability, by further restricting the bandwidth from 300 Hertz to 3400 Hertz.
 Whilst this is not acceptable for music an individual's voice can still be recognised.

 If the average sound energy in a passage of speech is measured and plotted so the horizontal line represents the frequency and the height represents the energy at that frequency.
 The curve for a typical telephone circuit will look something like this drawing.
 Although most of the energy is contained in the lower frequencies, it is the higher frequencies that convey the intelligibility.

 Pairs of copper wires used to carry telephone calls have a much greater bandwidth than is necessary to carry human speech.
 As the length of wires increases the available bandwidth decreases due to absorption of the higher frequencies.
 The line absorption losses may be overcome by amplifying the signal at regular intervals, there is a trade off between usable bandwidth and the cost of amplifying the line.

 Radio transmitters can be designed for any bandwidth required.
 There are a number of factors influencing the choice of bandwidth mostly related to the operating frequency and channel spacing.
 In densely populated countries, the available radio channels can be at a premium, restricting the actual bandwidth available.